The initial assessment is the most important part of apprenticeships

 To join the conversation, please complete this short survey about initial assessment.
 It’ll only take a few minutes and will help us understand how the sector is interpreting initial assessment – arguably the most important part of an apprenticeship.

-You'll have auditable evidence of each apprentice's RPL and clear, audit-ready reports to show Ofsted and the ESFA how you've adjusted your funding claims based on prior learning.
+With OneFile’s RPL Funding Calculator, you can recognise prior learning remotely, adjust funding claims according to RPL and check the viability of applicants online.
+It’s cost-effective, convenient and compliant.
+You’ll have auditable evidence of each applicant’s RPL and clear, audit-ready reports to show Ofsted and the ESFA how you’ve adjusted you funding claims according to prior learning.

 This article includes research and opinion sourced by OneFile at the time of publication.
 Things may have changed since then,